Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Lenyn Sosa and his .400 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher JP Sears and the Oakland Athletics at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Chicago White Sox, including Lenyn Sosa (.242 batting average in his past 10 games), take on starting pitcher Paul Blackburn and the Oakland Athletics at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Athletics.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his last appearance against the Athletics.

 Lenyn Sosa Game Info & Props vs. the Athletics